dogs are different

 Fiberglass is made almost entirely of (you guessed it) glass fibers.
 Dogs gnaw on things, and this thing is full of glass shards.
 When ingested, they can become lodged in a dog's digestive tract and cause illness that can be life-threatening.
 Your splash pad will make dogs playful and excited, which triggers the urge to chew.
 So best to use better-suited materials that cannot be ingested.

 #4 - Painted Features

-Since our # 3 no-no is fiberglass, this has to be #4 because it is what most all fiberglass products are coated with.
-Solvent based paints including Urethane Enamels will crack and peel leaving pieces and residue to be lapped up or inhaled by your sniffing little snoopy ones.
-Water based paints would be a possible solution but would never last in a splash pad environment.
+Since our # 3 no-no is fiberglass, this has to be #4 since fiberglass products are coated with paint.
+Solvent-based paints, including urethane enamels, will crack and peel, leaving pieces and residue to be lapped up or inhaled by your sniffing little snoopy ones.
+Water-based paints would be a possible solution but would never last in a splash pad environment.
 Be sure finishes are always dry powder coatings.

 #5 - The Wrong Drain Grates

 One of the great things about a splash pad is that the water is fresh and clean.
-Water is always in transit without enough time to become stagnant.
-So add anything that captures and holds water and your clean splash pad will have an unwanted dirty element.
-It may be tempting, but do not use water toys, bowls or plastic pools that hold water in your splash pad.
-Our automated puddling systems are a cleaner alternative for containers!
+Water should stay in transit without pooling long enough to become stagnant.
+Adding anything that captures and holds water will become an unwanted dirty element.
+It may be tempting, but do not use water toys, bowls, or plastic pools that hold water in your splash pad.